 Jessica Fredrickson is a Youth Services Librarian, a Project Coordinator for the ALSC Virtual Storytime Services Guide, and the current Training and Advocacy Chair of Colorado Libraries for Early Literacy (CLEL).
-She is one of the 26% of adults in the United States who experiences disability.
-Connect with Jessica via email at email@example.com or on her blog at Storytime in the Stacks.
+She is one of the 26% of adults in the United States who experiences disability. <Brief bio edited on 6/4/23>

 Please note that as a guest post, the views expressed here do not represent the official position of ALA or ALSC.

 This post addresses the following ALSC Core Competencies: I. Commitment to Client Group; III.
 Programming Skills; and V. Outreach and Advocacy.